sophoslabs/metasploit_gather_exchange/README.md

 The module might not function correctly if Windows Defender is enabled and detects the PowerShell script as malicious.

-Tested on Exchange Server 2010 on Windows Server 2012 R2 and Exchange Server 2016 on Windows Server 2016.
+Tested on on-premises installations of Exchange Server 2010 on Windows Server 2012 R2 and Exchange Server 2016 on Windows Server 2016.
+It has not been tested in cloud-hosted installations of Exchange.